-Detections of Cuvier's, Gervais', Sowerby's, True's and Blainville's beaked whale echolocation clicks were detected at all eight sites, however if detections are very sparse for a particular specie and site combination, presence should be interpreted with caution prior to manual verification.
+Cuvier's, Gervais', and Blainville's beaked whale/northern bottlenose whale echolocation clicks were detected at all eight sites.
+True's beaked whale echolocation clicks were detected at all sites except BS and Sowerby's beaked whale echolocation clicks at all sites but GS and BP.
+If detections are sparse for a particular species and site combination, presence should be interpreted with caution prior to manual verification.
 More details of each species' presence at all eight sites are given below.